biocorecrg/RNAseq_course_2019/docs/module2.md

 # Module 2

-## Read mapping to reference transcriptome
+## Read alignment to reference transcriptome

 |Mapping of short reads|
 | :---:  |
 |<img src="images/800px-Mapping_Reads.png" width="250" align="middle" />|
 |from Wikipedia|

+Once we tested the quality of our input reads...